-The Skyrim remaster is finally here and the feedback has mostly been positive.
-That said, Skyrim Special Edition isn’t a perfect game and there are a number of issues plaguing the new version of Bethesda’s classic.
+The Skyrim remaster’s been out for several months now and the feedback has mostly been positive.
+That said, Skyrim Special Edition isn’t a perfect game and there are a still number of issues plaguing the updated version of Bethesda’s classic.

 Bethesda will release periodic Skyrim Special Edition updates for all three platforms but there’s no guarantee they’ll solve your issue.
-Bethesda’s updates also typically bring their own set of problems.
+Bethesda’s software updates also typically bring their own collection of problems.

 While we wait for the developer to cook up a new patch, we want to try and help you fix the problems plaguing your game.

 The list of fixes includes remedies for performance issues, installation problems, and more.
 We’ll continue to add to this list so keep an eye out for additional problems and fixes as we push further away from the game’s release.

 How to Fix Skyrim Special Edition Installation Problems

 As expected, some Skyrim Special Edition owners are running into installation problems.
 Some users are reporting slow downloads, others are running into downloads/installations that get stuck.

 If you are running into slower than normal download speeds, try plugging an ethernet cord into your console or PC.
 This could speed up download speeds, especially if your system is far away from your router.

 If your download keeps stopping for no apparent reason, try stopping it completely and trying the download again.
 You might also try restarting your PC, Xbox One or PS4.

 If you’re running into Skyrim Special Edition installation issues on your system, there are a few remedies you can try.